dtube/dtube/README.md

 After each meteor or package.json update, you will need to re-run `meteor npm install`

-For any help, feel free to us in our [Discord Channel](https://discord.gg/dtube)
+For any help, feel free to join us in our [Discord Channel](https://discord.gg/dtube)